How Generation Z Is Redefining The World

 Natural eye makeup with splashes of individuality.

 A third of Gen Z has seriously toned down their everyday wear, with mascara, concealer, and blush serving as their daily products.
-A year or more at home certainly influenced makeup but Gen Z has carried the natural look forward, adding color touches from mascara and lipstick to showcase their personal style.
+A year or more at home certainly influenced makeup but Gen Z has carried the natural eye makeup look forward, adding color touches from mascara and lipstick to showcase their personal style.
 Five makeup trends that Gen Z is currently embracing are ‘90s makeup (Friends never went out of style), faux freckles (hey, even if they’re faux, they still add a natural freshness), cream blush (stay tuned!), siren eyes (grab Your Way Eyeliner + Remover to perfect this TikTok trend), and organic skincare.

 Activism not just in speech but in action.